ClouDesire/docusaurus/docs/onboarding.md

 * _Measuring unit_: select the right measuring unit from the drop-down menu, according to the metric you want to monitor
 * _Custom Endpoint_: the URL you want the platform to poll your endpoint.
-It must be defined in the form of a relative URL (e.g. `/metric/users`)
+It must be defined in the form of a relative URL (for example `/metric/users`)
 * _Unit Price_ (optional): the price charged for each application metric value received
 * _Type_: select Counter or Gauge from the drop-down menu.
 A _counter_ is a